Trams in Europe: Croatia

 Crotram low-floor trams in Zagreb, Croatia.

 Zagreb has had a tram service since 5 September 1891; it is now an extensive tram network with 15 day lines and 4 night lines covering over 116 km (72 mi) of tracks through 255 stations.
 ZET, the major transit authority in Zagreb, ordered 210 new, 100% low-floor trams from Croatian consortium Crotram.
 As of 2010, all of these locally produced, low-floor Crotram trams have been delivered, with a mixture of vehicle types in operation, including Czech Tatra Cars and various locally produced trams.
-Zagreb is one of the few tram networks in the world where most of the operations run at the kerb.
+Zagreb is one of the few tram networks in the world where most of the operations run at the curb.

 The only other Croatian city with trams still in operation is Osijek.
 The first tram route commenced in 1884 (connecting the railway station and city square) and trams have been running since.
 Between 2006 and 2007, the trams were refurbished and modernised.
 Two lines presently exist, with another two extensions planned, doubling the network length.

 Dubrovnik, Opatija, Pula, Rijeka and Velika Gorica previously also operated trams.